(All fields required)

 Deciding whether or not to put Matthew through surgery was very difficult for Jessica and Todd, who did not want their precious son to experience the pain.
 Ultimately, they decided to go through with the procedure in hopes that Matthew's dream of playing football would come true.

-In March 2005 Matthew underwent shoulder surgery performed by Dr. Mehlman.
+Matthew underwent shoulder surgery performed by Dr. Mehlman.
 The surgery involved an arthroscopic release of the subscapularis tendon and anterior capsule of the shoulder.
 The arthroscopic portion was performed through two small poke-holes that are often so small that stitches are unnecessary.
 In addition, an open release of the pectoralis muscle was completed through a small incision.
 Essentially, these procedures loosened tightened muscles and tendons to allow Matthew's arm to move more freely.
 With these relatively non-invasive procedures, Matthew was able to achieve increased range of motion at his shoulder, which improved alignment and allowed for improved function throughout his entire arm.